All About Air Conditioners for Conservatories

 The main advantage is that they are always the cheapest type of unit to install and come in lots of different shapes and sizes that you can choose from.

-There are also premium models of wall units (like the Gree Moda, Daikin Emura and Mitsubishi Zen units).
-They are a little more expensive; however, they are superb looking units.
+There are also premium models of wall units (like the Daikin Stylish/Emura and the Mitsubishi Electric Zen/LN units).
+They are a little more expensive; however, they are superb-looking units.

 Our surveyors will happily talk you through all the options available to ensure you get exactly what you are looking for.